Control 3.3: eDiscovery for Copilot-Generated Content

 Step 5: Add to Review Set and Export

-- After search completes, click Add results to review set
+- After search completes, add results to a review set when using eDiscovery (Premium)

-- In the review set, use analytics to identify relevant Copilot content
+- In the review set, use filtering, tagging, analytics, and AI-assisted relevance/theme review to identify responsive Copilot content

-- Export production set in the format required by the requesting party (PST, loose files, or PDF)
+- Export the production set from the Purview portal or a validated eDiscovery API workflow in the format required by the requesting party: PST, native files, redacted PDF, JSON, or another agreed format

 Financial Sector Considerations